AmundsenJunior/morty-cat-generator/README.md

 * ~~unmarshalling json responses~~
 * ~~handling unicode/utf-8 characters from uinames~~
 * ~~using go modules to manage project dependencies~~
-* Add a health endpoint of 200/500 status with json returned of app up and access to apis status (red, yellow, green)
+* Add a health endpoint of 200 status with json returned of app up and access to apis status (red, yellow, green)

 ## requirements:
 * ~~README.md of running and using service~~
-* TODO comments of pieces missing
+* ~~TODO comments of pieces missing~~
 * return zip of project by email

 ## Issues